KethojiNIthinKumar/Aerosense_Mini_Project/README.md

 More than 50% of commercial aviation accidents occur during approach and landing phases, many of which could be avoided by timely go-around decisions.
 Currently, these decisions rely heavily on pilot judgment under high-pressure conditions.
 AeroSense aims to:
-Predict the probability of a hard landing before touchdown Provide real-time decision support to flight crews Reduce risk by enhancing situational awareness
+<li>Predict the probability of a hard landing before touchdown
+<li>Provide real-time decision support to flight crews
+<li>Reduce risk by enhancing situational awareness

 # Key Features